Assessment and Placement -- Students are assessed for Learning Support (LS) competency requirements based on:

 Meeting Learning Support Requirements

 Learning Support requirements are met by taking enhanced General Education courses in the area of learning support need, which is determined by ACT/SAT scores.
 These enhanced course rubrics and ACT/SAT test score cutoffs are listed in the tables below.
+Learning Support requirements in Mathematics may also be met by completing the Seamless Alignment and Integrated Learning Support (SAILS) program prior to beginning courses at ETSU and presenting that certificate of completion to the UAC office.

 Students required to complete learning support in writing must enroll in a learning support-designated section of ENGL1010 (section numbers L01 – L99)